 Image credit: Ryme26

 The astounding 71-foot-tall statue of the Queen of the Holy Rosary is a sight to behold once you enter the compound.
-Devotees flock the 14-hectare sanctuary managed by Dominican sisters to pray, to contemplate, and to see for themselves the bigger-than-life statue of the Queen.
-The place of worship has a waterfall, a creek, and an estimate of 10,000 trees, helping devotees commune with God and with nature.
+Devotees flock to the 14-hectare sanctuary managed by Dominican sisters to pray, contemplate, and see for themselves the bigger-than-life statue of the Queen.
+The place of worship has a waterfall, a creek, and an estimated 10,000 trees, helping devotees commune with God and with nature.

 Also read: 18 Picturesque Churches and Chapels in the Philippines

-Aside from the Marian shrine itself, the relocated Monte Maria site in Alfonso, Cavite is visited by many because of the mass of the healing priest Father Fernando Suarez.
-Though the construction is still on-going, it’s a popular place of worship for the sick and persons with disabilities.
+Aside from the Marian shrine itself, the relocated Monte Maria site in Alfonso, Cavite has frequent pilgrim visits because of the mass of the healing priest Father Fernando Suarez.
+Though the construction is ongoing, it is still a popular place of worship for the sick and persons with disabilities.

 Image credit: Banal na Bunduk, Dalan ning Krus

-Banal na Bunduk Dalan Ning Krus, or Holy Mountain Way of the Cross, is found at the foot of Mt.
+, or Holy Mountain Way of the Cross, sits at the foot of Mt.
 Arayat.
 Life-sized statues depicting the 14 stations of the cross lead the way to the mountain summit.
-Devotees who seek to pray and to sacrifice can consider this destination.
+Devotees who seek to pray and sacrifice can consider this destination.

 While most devotees settle with joining processions, attending masses and spending hours praying, some chose the more painful path of re-enacting Christ’s crucifixion.

-Mostly men join this practice every Good Friday.
+Most men join this practice every Good Friday.
 They say that they do it as a sign of their gratitude to God or as a form of sacrifice.
-Though the Catholic Church doesn’t endorse it, the participants have unshaken resolve to do it every year.
+Though the Catholic Church doesn’t endorse it, the participants have an unshaken resolve to do it every year.

 Also read: Good Friday: Bloody Re-enactment of Crucifixion in Philippines